TeaInside/simple_file_transfer/README.md

-# Simple File Transfer
+# Short Intro
 Simple File Transfer is a socket programming exercise written in C language.
-Everyone can submit a pull request after completing the task.
-Your pull request will be reviewed by [@ammarfaizi2](https://github.com/ammarfaizi2), and then you will get suggestion and feedback from him.
+You can submit a pull request after completing the task.
+Your pull request will be reviewed by me ([@ammarfaizi2](https://github.com/ammarfaizi2)), and then you will get suggestion, feedback and maybe a request to change something before your PR be merged to the main branch.

-Supported platform is only Linux.
+Note: Target platform is only Linux.

 Pull request is welcomed through GitHub repository (https://github.com/TeaInside/simple_file_transfer).

 # Task
-You have to write TCP client and TCP server.
+You have to write TCP client and server.
 The goal is simply to transfer a file from client to server.

+# Getting started
 ## Requirements
 - Git
 - GNU Make
 - C compiler (gcc or clang)
 - Linux environment

 ## Installation for Ubuntu
 ```sh
 sudo apt-get install gcc make git -y;
 ```

-## Getting started
+## Make your own program
 - Fork the GitHub repository.
 - Clone your fork repository.
 - Create your directory by copying the template to `users/<your_username>`.